BryanKlinglesmith/VideoGameCollection/README.md

 ```

-To run this app, Download the repository and open in Visual Studio.
+To run this app, Download the repository and open in Visual Studio on the /home/index view.
 Click run.